ISISComputingGroup/ibex_developers_manual/Patch-or-hotfix-an-IOC.md

 # Notes

 * on windows you cannot replace an EXE file if it is in use
 * The list of IOCs to start is produced by a `start_ibex_server` and it also builds the list of ioc macros that the GUI reads.
-So you will need to run `start_ibex_server` for a new IOC or changed macros, and may have to restart the GUI afgter this too.
+So you will need to run `start_ibex_server` for a new IOC or changed macros, and may have to restart the GUI after this too.